php-fig/fig-standards/proposed/http-message.md

      * This method acts exactly like MessageInterface::getHeader(), with
      * one behavioral change: if the Host header is requested, but has
      * not been previously set, the method MUST attempt to pull the host
-     * segment of the composed URI, if present.
+     * component of the composed URI, if present.
      *
      * @see MessageInterface::getHeader()
      * @see UriInterface::getHost()